Choosing the Right Voiceover Recording Equipment

 Now that the audio has passed through your pop shield in to the microphone, along an XLR cable in to an audio interface, travelled from your interface along your USB or thunderbolt cable in to your computer, it is now ready to be captured and edited by your audio software.
 Your DAW (Digital Audio Workstation) or Audio Editor is where you will monitor and edit your VoiceOver.
 These pieces of software will allow you to capture your audio, add any processing (such as eq, compression or normalisation) and produce a file that meets the clients specifications.
 It’s worth noting that most of my clients don’t require any post production, they simply want a cleaned up take of the script they provided.

 Garageband is an entry level piece of software that ships with any Mac computer.
 They have a very simple interface that may suit a beginner to the technical world of VoiceOver.
 You will find many tutorials on YouTube that will guide you through the process.
-Once you get to grips with Garageband you could pay to upgrade to Logic Pro X. This program has many more features and is better suited to a full time VoiceOver.
-For those on a PC you may want to start out on Audacity, which is also free.
-Garageband and Audacity will get you started in editing without spending a penny.
+Once you get to grips with Garageband you could pay to upgrade to Logic Pro X. For those on a PC you may want to start out on Audacity, which is also free.
 Personally, I would start out with the Pro Tools First software which is also free and a great gateway in to the full ‘industry standard’ Pro Tools suite.
+GarageBand is also an option.

 You can subscribe to Adobe Audition for £20 per month.
 Sadly it’s not a piece of software you can just purchase.
 Alternatively you can use the whole Adobe Creative Cloud suite for £40 a month.
 I found Adobe Audition less intuitive as Logic Pro when I started using it.
 There is no doubt though that it has some great features.
 Batch Processing is simple.
 You can also add ‘favorite’ processing with the touch of a button.
-I have gotten in to the habit of recording in Logic and then processing in Audition, when necessary.
+I often record in Logic and then process in Audition, when necessary.

 Other Things to Consider